n9hquan/coursio/README.md

 # Coursio
-Coursio is a web application designed to simplify course management tool for you.
+Coursio is a web application designed to be a simple course management tool for you.
 It provides intuitive interfaces and robust features to create, edit, and delete courses, ensuring seamless management of educational content.
 ## Features